stanislasbdx/pterodactyl-egg-discord/README.md

 - `latest` : Stable tag with active LTS Node Version
 - `snapshot` : Development tag with a bit of chaos sometimes (may not work too)
 - `node-xx` : Tag for each supported NodeJS version

+> [!WARNING]
+> Usage of EOL Node versions will not be accepted if you have an issue.

 #### Defaults files from repository